Ankvik-Tech-Labs/google-cloud-hsm/README.md

 # Description

-Cloud HSM to sign Web3.py Ethereum transactions
+A Python library for using Cloud HSM services to sign Ethereum transactions.

+# Features

+- Cloud HSM integration for secure key management
+- Support for Google Cloud HSM (extensible to other providers)
+- Compatible with Web3.py and Ape
+- Type-safe configuration using Pydantic

 # Installation